henrywoo/Generative-AI-In-Action/source/ch3-vae/svae/README.md

 ## Conclusion

-- Soft quantization is good for using less Q points
+- Soft quantization is good for using less Q points; More Quant points are worse sometimes.
+- Add one more linear layer improved the performance obviously (better feature extraction)
+- Add contrastive loss is good for reconstruction perf too
+- Simple Linear Model seems better than 3-layer CNN for simple dataset MNIST